HOME

 · Pre-registration: AER Registry.

-“From Jobs to Careers: Lifting Constraints to Women’s Career Advancement in South Asia” with R. Robertson (Texas A&M University), F. Afridi (ISI Delhi), Hamna Ahmed (Lahore School of Economics).
+“From Jobs to Careers: Lifting Constraints to Women’s Career Advancement in South Asia” with F. Afridi (ISI Delhi), H. Ahmed (Lahore School of Economics), V. Chandra (ISI Dehi), and R. Robertson (Texas A&M University).

 · Funded by the Institute of Labor Economics (IZA) G2LM program.